 - Earn 5 PC points for each dollar spent when you use your bank card at participating stores.

 When you earn your first 20,000 in points, you can get $20 in free groceries.
 It’s also possible to keep saving up your PC points for other items, and you can redeem them in 10,000 point increments after you reach your initial 20,000 points.
+For the most part, the grocery option is a good choice, since the grocery bill is probably one of the bills that you are most likely to want to reduce each month.

 Use the PC Financial MasterCard for Best Results